hxrshxz/ground-sense-bot/OLLAMA_STATUS.md

 ```
 Accuracy:        ~85-95% for standard SQL patterns
 Edge Cases:      May fail on complex nested queries
-Fallback:        If Ollama fails, system falls back to Gemini API
+Fallback:        If Ollama fails, return error to user
 ```

 ---